 There is actually a rather serious flaw in the procedure of the previous section.
-Recall that contained reads were removed from the problem, and the graph is only built from the remaining reads, all of which properly overlap.
-This means that the density of read start points is underestimated as, typically, 40% of the reads are contained.
-If the underestimation were uniform accross all edges then there would be no problem, but unfortunately the probability of a read being contained by reads from a unique segment is significantly less than the probability of a read being contained by reads from a repeat segment, the probability increasing the higher the copy number.
+Recall that contained reads were removed from the problem, and the graph only built from the remaining reads, all of which properly overlap.
+This means that the density of read start points is underestimated as typically 40% of the reads are contained.
+In and of itself this would not be a problem save that the probability of a read being contained by reads from a unique segment is significantly less than the probability of a read being contained by reads from a repeat segment, the probability increasing the higher the copy number.
 This has the effect of making repeat segments look less repetitive than they are with respect to an A-statistic computed over just the non-contained fragments.